 Name Description Average Moving Speed The average speed when moving for the current activity.
 Average Overall Speed The average speed for the current activity, including both moving and stopped speeds.
 Average Speed The average speed for the current activity.
 Avg.
+Nautical SOG The average speed of travel in knots for the current activity, regardless of the course steered and temporary variations in heading.
+Average Nautical Speed The average speed in knots for the current activity.
+Avg.
 SOG The average speed of travel for the current activity, regardless of the course steered and temporary variations in heading.
 Lap SOG The average speed of travel for the current lap, regardless of the course steered and temporary variations in heading.
 Lap Speed The average speed for the current lap.
 Last Lap SOG The average speed of travel for the last completed lap, regardless of the course steered and temporary variations in heading.
 Last Lap Speed The average speed for the last completed lap.
 Maximum SOG The maximum speed of travel for the current activity, regardless of the course steered and temporary variations in heading.
 Maximum Speed The top speed for the current activity.
+Max.
+Nautical SOG The maximum speed of travel in knots for the current activity, regardless of the course steered and temporary variations in heading.
+Maximum Nautical Speed The maximum speed in knots for the current activity.
+Nautical SOG The actual speed of travel in knots, regardless of the course steered and temporary variations in heading.
+Nautical Speed The current speed in knots.
 Speed The current rate of travel.
-Speed Over Ground The actual speed of travel, regardless of the course steered and temporary variations in heading.
+Speed Over Ground The actual speed of travel, regardless of the course steered and temporary varia- tions in heading.
 Vertical Speed The rate of ascent or descent over time.